caracal-pipeline/caracal-docs/sphinx/manual/workers/transform/index.rst

 **split_field**
 --------------------------------------------------

-  Make new ms of targets or calibrators
+  Make new MS of targets or calibrators.

   **enable**

     *bool*, *optional*, *default = True*

-    Execute this section
+    Enable the 'split_field' segment.

   **field**

     *str*, *optional*, *default = target*

-    Fields selected to be splitted - can be target, calibrators or bpcal, gcal, fcal in a comma separated string
+    Fields to be split off from the input MS. Options are (separately) 'target', 'calibrators', 'bpcal', 'gcal' and 'fcal'.
+Also valid is any combination of 'bpcal', 'gcal' and 'fcal' in a comma-separated string (e.g. 'bpcal, fcal').

   **time_average**

     *str*, *optional*, *default = ' '*

-    Time averaging
+    Time averaging to apply to the data, in units of seconds.
+If this parameter is instead set to '' or '0s' then no time averaging is applied.

   **freq_average**

     *int*, *optional*, *default = 1*

-    Frequency averaging
+    Frequency averaging to apply to the data, given as the number of channels per frequency bin.
+If this parameter is set to '', '0', or '1', then no frequency averaging is applied.

   **column**

     *str*, *optional*, *default = corrected*

-    Column to split, default is 'corrected'.
+    Column to be split, where the default is 'corrected'.

   **correlation**

     *str*, *optional*, *default = ' '*

-    Select correlations
+    Select the correlations, e.g. 'XX', 'YY'.
+Setting this to '' means that all correlations are selected.

   **usewtspectrum**